 The Toppan Group has in place the Toppan Group Helpline as an internal reporting system to be used by employees in the event of a matter arising in relation to infringement of human rights.
 We also operate the Supplier Hotline, through which clients, customers, suppliers, subcontractors, and vendors can anonymously report such matters.

 8. Education and Training

 The Toppan Group conducts appropriate education and training for officers and employees to ensure that this policy is integrated into all business activities and implemented effectively.

 9. Management Responsibility for Human Rights

 The Board of Directors supervises our human rights efforts and the manager in charge of the Personnel & Labor Relations Division is responsible for their implementation.
-Day-to-day efforts related to human rights are led by the Personnel & Labor Relations Division, the Manufacturing Management Division, and the Legal Affairs Division, in collaboration with related departments throughout the Toppan Group.
+Day-to-day efforts related to human rights are led by the Personnel & Labor Relations Division, the Manufacturing Management Division, and the Legal Division, in collaboration with related departments throughout the Toppan Group.

 10. Information Disclosure

 The Toppan Group will disclose the progress and outcomes of efforts related to human rights via its website and other appropriate channels.